hpca-uji/PyDTNN/README.rst

    image classification and localization dataset.
 This dataset spans 1000 object classes and contains 1,281, 167 training images, 50,000 validation images and 100,000 test images.
-This dataset is not included into the project.
+This dataset is not included into the repository.
 Its can be downloaded from: https://image-net.org/challenges/LSVRC/2012/2012-downloads.php